Planet Half-Life: Forum

 A major feature of Planet Half-Life, and all other Planet sites was its public forum.
 These forums included boards ranging from general discussion to technical help.

 In August 2007, the forums changed format to comply with GameSpy's ForumPlanet standard (the IGN SnowBoards system), removing some outdated features and adding many new ones, such as a dynamic news box that streams in late-breaking news from not only PHL, but all other planet sites as well.
 This also changed the registration process for the forum, from a per-planet account basis to a network-wide, global account basis.
 At this time Planet Half-Life's sister sites Planet Fortress and CS.net were officially unsupported and their forums were to be merged into PHL's, although this process lasted over a year before it was complete.

 Game servers

 Planet Half-Life ran public game servers from 2006 to its shutdown, hosting 24/7 map rotations for Counter-Strike 1.6, Counter-Strike: Source, Day of Defeat: Source, Half-Life: Deathmatch, Half-Life 2: Deathmatch and Team Fortress 2.
 The PHL servers were maintained by Wolf Servers.

 Steam Community

-In addition to public servers, Planet Half-Life also has a Steam Community group.
+In addition to public servers, Planet Half-Life also had a Steam Community group.